Ian Campbell, 11th Duke of Argyll: Personal life

 This marriage also ended in divorce, in 1951.

 Argyll's third marriage was to Margaret Whigham, mother of Frances, Dowager Duchess of Rutland, from her previous marriage to Charles Francis Sweeny.
 They were married on 22 March 1951.
 Margaret was a glittering society figure.
-While married to the duke, she had affairs with other men including actor Douglas Fairbanks Jr. and Duncan Sandys, the minister of defence.
+While married to the duke, she had affairs with other men including actor Douglas Fairbanks Jr. and allegedly Duncan Sandys, the minister of defence.
 The marriage was childless and they divorced in 1963 after the duke found Polaroid photographs of her sexual activities with other men.
 In the divorce proceedings, the duke produced the photographs, which featured the duchess wearing only her signature triple-string of pearls while fellating an unidentified man.
 In hearings which gained much media attention, the divorce was granted, though on grounds of adultery with a different man.

 Argyll's fourth and final marriage was to Mathilda Coster Mortimer on 15 June 1963.
 Mathilda, who was first married to Clemens Heller, founder of the Salzburg Global Seminar, a school in Salzburg, Austria, was the granddaughter of New York banker and clubman William B. Coster.
 From this marriage he had a daughter: